g23ai2025/VCC_Docker_Assignment1/README.md

 ## **Docker_Assignment:**

   Step1 : Deploy a sample web application using docker containers by creating docker images from scratch.
 Existing docker container images are not allowed.
-  Step2 : Create a readme file with full explanation of the process followed, describe the app functionality, include details of author (G23AI2032).
+  Step2 : Create a readme file with full explanation of the process followed, describe the app functionality, include details of author

 ## **Account Opening Website**
-This project provides a simple web application to open an account, storing user information in MongoDB.
+Welcome to the Account Opening Web Application!
+This application allows users to effortlessly open an account by providing essential details such as their name, phone number, email address, and gender.
+Below, you'll find comprehensive details and instructions for using this application effectively.
-The application is built using Python (Flask framework) for the backend, MongoDB for data storage, and Docker for containerization.
+The application is built using Python (Flask framework) and Docker for containerization.

 ## **Prerequisites:**
 Make sure you have the following installed on your system: